Claire Tomlin standing in front of a project of an aerial device

 Research Expertise and Interest

-electrical engineering, computer sciences, control, biosystems, control theory, intelligent systems, and robotics, hybrid and embedded systems, biological cell networks
+electrical engineering, computer sciences, control, biosystems, control theory, intelligent systems, robotics, hybrid and embedded systems, biological cell networks

 In the News